Joel-Hecht/buoy/README.md

 $ buoy -c a
 ```
   - Also works with directories in the subtree of a buoy ```buoy -c a/dir```
+  - Using `buoy -c` as is with no additional arguments will use the empty buoy, which will send you to the HOME directory.

 ## Avoiding Ambiguity